Job Application Process: Tips for Efficiency and Success

 - Copy and paste or write down 3-4 main requirements from the target job description.

-- These requirements will shape the paragraph structure of your cover letter.
+- These requirements can shape the paragraph structure of your cover letter.

 - Address the requirements